-A business purpose loan is a primary residence stated income mortgage program.
+The "business purpose" loan is a primary residence stated income mortgage program.
 In all actuality, it's a stated income program disguised as a "business purpose" loan, as opposed to a "consumer mortgage" (a regular mortgage loan).
 It's done this way so lenders can offer and provide cash-out refinance loans (owner-occupied) to self-employed borrowers.

-What is a Business Purpose Mortgage
+What is a Business Purpose Mortgages

 There are specific documentation guidelines for this type of program and must be followed accordingly.
 One of which is we require a statement from the borrower/applicant describing the intended use of funds (hand-written is best) in great detail.
 Funds are supposed to be used to improve, start or expand a business.

 A minimum of 51% of cash-out must be used to improve or expand the business and Borrower must submit a cash-out letter of explanation detailing the use of funds including remodel construction bid contracts, etc. Inventory purchase, The letter of explanation must also include an explanation regarding the anticipated economic gain that will result from loan proceeds.

 - Cash-Out Refinance.
 Cash-out must be wired into the borrower's business bank account.